 If you have been given negative feedback then focus on resolving the issues as soon as possible.
 Only one in three online reviews are left in the first 24 hours so you have time to turn the majority of problems around before they hit TripAdvisor.

 But what if a bad review does appear online?
 If bad reviews are few and far between, then they are not as damaging as you’d think.
 In fact, research has shown that customers don’t believe a business with only positive reviews.

 Think about things from your customers’ point of view.
 Everyone has a bad night now and again, so they will accept the odd bad review if your other reviews are good.

 Remember, your responses should be factual and not emotional.
 Don’t create a viral media storm by arguing back.
 If you’re at fault then hold your hands up and admit it.
 Then explain what you are doing to stop it happening again.

 If you are not to blame then simply state your position.
 Don’t say you appreciate their bad reviews as this is disingenuous and false.

-So carry out all these steps and we guarantee that your TripAdvisor ranking improve – but remember – consistency is key!
+If you carry out all these steps and we guarantee that your TripAdvisor ranking improve.
+But remember, consistency is key!

 To get to the top of TripAdvisor, you need a plan and not just a set of knee jerk actions.
 By following these steps, you will see big results that make a big difference to your business.